Things to Do in the DC Area This Weekend

 - White House garden tour.
 The President and First Lady are continuing the annual tradition of opening the White House gardens and South Grounds to the public for Fall Garden Tours.
 Adults and children are welcome to attend, but will need to obtain timed tickets outside the visitor center (Sat-Sun, free, White House).

 - The Women’s March.
 Over 8,000 people have signed up to march this Saturday, a month before the midterms.
-The rally will feature comedian Lea DeLaria as emcee, along with performances by artists Milck, BIIANCO, and Autumn.
+The rally will feature comedian Lea DeLaria as emcee, along with performances by artists Milck, BIIANCO, and Autumn Rowe.
 Demonstrators are encouraged to make signs in the shapes of waves, as part of a national “feminist tsunami” as marches take place across the country.
 (Sat, free, Capitol Hill.)

 - Snallygaster.
 The sprawling beer festival celebrates its 10th anniversary this year.
 You can taste your way through hundreds of brews, ciders, wines, and cocktails.
 (Sat, $65, Downtown DC).